Feinstein fights to deny Democratic rival official party nod

 "They're trying to send some sort of message that if you support Kevin de Leon you'll be seen as a spoiler and not playing nice in Democratic Party politics," said RL Miller, chair of the party's environmental caucus and an executive committee member.

 De Leon nearly won the endorsement at the party convention last winter but fell just short of the 60-percent threshold needed in a vote by thousands of delegates.
-Feinstein demolished him in the June primary, 44 percent to 12 percent.
-But under California's top-two system, he still advanced to the November election because he finished second in the field of more than 30 candidates.
+Feinstein later demolished him in the June primary, 44 percent to 12 percent.
+Under California's top-two system, he still advanced to the November election because he finished second in the field of more than 30 candidates.

 Round two of the party endorsement fight comes this weekend, when about 360 executive board members gather in Oakland.
-De Leon's campaign and party officials believe he's in reach of the 60 percent threshold needed to win the endorsement.
-Beyond garnering headlines, winning the endorsement means the party would spend money on de Leon's behalf and promote him alongside gubernatorial candidate Gavin Newsom and other statewide Democratic candidates.
+De Leon's campaign and party officials believe he's in reach of capturing the endorsement.
+Beyond garnering headlines, it means the party would spend money on de Leon's behalf and promote him alongside other Democratic candidates such as gubernatorial nominee Gavin Newsom.

 As the top Democrat on the Senate Judiciary Committee, Feinstein will be center stage in the battle over President Donald Trump's Supreme Court nominee.